'The Busby Babes' (Urbane Publications, 2016)

 'Your book definitely gets my seal of approval.
 It was a great read.
 My grandad never spoke to any of us about the crash.
 Far too difficult for him.
 Anyway, I'm so very proud of my grandad and his legacy and it's great whenever something such as your book is written about him and his babes.
 Thanks again.'
 Amanda Busby

-You can order a copy of The Busby Babes at Amazon or the Urbane website.
+You can order a copy of The Busby Babes at Amazon.